esp-rs/book/src/installation/using-containers.md

 # Using Containers

 Instead of installing directly on your local system, you can host the development environment inside a container.
-Espressif provides the [idf-rust] image that supports both `RISC-V` and `Xtensa` target architectures and enables both `std` and `no_std` development.
+Espressif provides the [`idf-rust`][idf-rust] image that supports both `RISC-V` and `Xtensa` target architectures and enables both `std` and `no_std` development.

 You can find numerous tags for `linux/arm64`, and `linux/amd64` platforms.